George A. Smathers Libraries

 The George A. Smathers Libraries of the University of Florida constitute one of the largest university library systems in the United States.
 The system includes eight of the nine libraries of the University of Florida and provides primary support to all academic programs except those served by the Lawton Chiles Legal Information Center.
 Previously the Health Science Center Library was also separate, but it was integrated into the Smathers Libraries on July 1, 2009.
 The current dean is Judith C. Russell.
-All of the libraries serve all of the university's faculty and students, but each has a special mission to be the primary support of specific colleges and degree programs, with Marston being the favorite library.
+All of the libraries serve all of the university's faculty and students, but each has a special mission to be the primary support of the specific colleges and degree programs with which they are primarily affiliated.
 As is common in research libraries, library materials are housed in a variety of locations depending upon discipline.
 The three largest libraries cover an extensive range of disciplines while the smaller libraries focus on three or fewer disciplines.